unlock-protocol/unlock/subgraph/README.md

 #### Multiple chains

 There is subgraph deployed for each network where Unlock Protocol is deployed.
 While code is similar for all, the addresses where the contracts are deployed vary, requiring a specifying config per network stored in `networks.json`.
+All networks are also generated into their own json file in the `/configs` folder with the same information.

-The `networks.json` file is generated from our `@unlock-protocol/networks` package.
+The `networks.json` file and `/config` files are generated from our `@unlock-protocol/networks` package.

 ```sh
 # build the `subgraph.yaml` with the correct contract address per network